 Member of the Art & Science Research Group

-Graduate student, Department of Audio and Visual Arts, Ionian University.
+Graduate, Department of Audio and Visual Arts, Ionian University.

 Chrysa Oikonomidou was born and raised in a small town in Northern Greece called Drama.
 Even though never involved in theatre, she has experimented with a number of art forms, including music, painting and writing.
 She has studied Audio and Visual arts in the Ionian University and has participated in group exhibitions presenting her photographic and artistic work.
 Chrysa is currently pursuing an MLitt in Creative Writing at the University of Glasgow.
 When not writing, she enjoys reading, hiking and attending film festivals.

 Graduate thesis title: "The Aesthetic of a Biopunk Plot: A Study on Science Fiction Narratives"